What is Yoga?

 You will leave this experience feeling invigorated and refreshed.

-I have a health condition, can I do yoga?
+I have a health condition, can I still do yoga?

 If you have a health condition, be sure to tell me ahead of the class and I will be able to suggest some alternative poses or modifications.
 Poses should feel challenging but not painful, the most important thing is to listen to your body and respect your limitations.